Rhisiart Tal-e-bot: Editor of Carn

 Under his editorship Carn has undergone several changes.
 Both printing and publishing of the magazine have moved from Ireland to Cornwall and it now has a glossy cover.

 Institute for Cultural Relations Policy

 Tal-e-bot has been a member of the advisory board for the Institute for Cultural Relations Policy since 2012.
 The ICRP is a non-governmental and non-profit organisation for the fostering of scientific education and public discourse regarding cultural relations policy based in Budapest, Hungary.

 Politics

 Mebyon Kernow

 As part of Mebyon Kernow, Tal-e-bot co-founded the youth branch Mebyon Kernow Bagas Yowynk, later KernowX.
 In 2013 he stood, unsuccessfully, for election to Camborne Town Council.

 European Free Alliance

-From 2007–9, representing KernowX, Tal-e-bot became president of European Free Alliance Youth, the youth wing of the European Free Alliance the European party of which Mebyon Kernow is a member.
+From 2007 to 2009, representing KernowX, Tal-e-bot became president of European Free Alliance Youth, the youth wing of the European Free Alliance, the European party of which Mebyon Kernow is a member.
 In 2010 he spoke at the EFA's general assembly in Venice on his experience as president.